 TIB is another acronym prompter that could also be included during the learning process.
 TIB stands for This Is Because.
-This acronym is all about allowing the students to clearly understand and make connections between skills and learning to real-world problems and applying their knowledge for a particular concept.
+This acronym is all about allowing the students to clearly understand and make the connections between skills and learning and real-world problems, as well as applying their knowledge to a particular concept.

-We have a collection of explicit teaching acronym posters that you could laminate and use a whiteboard marker to complete at the beginning of each lesson.
+Check out this collection of explicit teaching acronym posters that can be slipped in a plastic sheet.
+Have students use a whiteboard marker to complete them at the beginning of each lesson!